Code-Institute-Submissions/my_dash_app/README.md

 ##### - I updated the python file and did a final add, commit and push to the Heroku Git.
 ##### My project can be viewed fully deployed on Heroku [here]().

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
+- This is the development & deployed version
 - Different values for environment variables (Heroku Config Vars)?
 - Different configuration files?
-- My Separate git branch can be found here
+- My Separate git branch can be found here  [GitHub](https://github.com/90t/my_dash_app.git)

 In addition, if it is not obvious, you should also describe how to run your code locally.